Less mess, less stress and more control at every step - because a great fitting restoration should never be a surprise.

 FIND OUT MORE | FIND OUT MORE | FIND OUT MORE |

-A great impression starts with controlling tissue and moisture.
+A great dental impression starts with controlling tissue and moisture.
 The extra-fine tip of the 3M™ Retraction Capsule delivers haemostatic paste where it belongs—right into the sulcus—to gently retract tissue and control bleeding.

 Automix for better outcomes.